pyrmont/updates.inqk.net/src/_posts/2024/2024-01-16-weeknotes.md

 - I had one of my periodic attacks of regret that I’ve not advanced more with Japanese.
 I opened up [Kashudo](https://www.kanshudo.com) for the first time in ages on Friday but it hasn’t really stuck.
 Is the answer just to knuckle down and force myself to do it?
 Or is there some 'hack' or 'approach' I could take that would make this easier?

 - How is [Swarm](https://www.swarmapp.com) still functioning?
-Don’t get me wrong—I it’s my favourite social network and I hope it avoids enshittification ([Wikipedia](https://en.wikipedia.org/wiki/Enshittification)) but surely that’s only a matter of time, isn’t it?
+Don’t get me wrong—it’s my favourite social network and I hope it avoids enshittification ([Wikipedia](https://en.wikipedia.org/wiki/Enshittification)) but surely that’s only a matter of time, isn’t it?

 - [Matt Lakeman has published another of his travelogues](https://mattlakeman.org/2024/01/01/notes-on-the-ivory-coast/), this time on the Ivory Coast: